Chennai Metro adds peak-hour frequency on core corridors as office traffic returns post-holidays

 CMRL cites higher load on Blue/Green interchange segments; commuters asked to stagger travel where possible.

-Neighbourhood desk: More in Saidapet · Guindy · Alandur — macro hub for GCC-adjacent coverage in this belt.
+Local area: More in Saidapet · Guindy · Alandur — neighbourhood page with news and links for this part of Chennai.

 What we know